Civil war in Pomerelia: Conflict

-Mestwin II wasn't satisfied with the partition, being in the belief that, as the oldest heir, he hold the right to Gdańsk, the most prestigious city in Pomerelia, and the capital of his father's state.
+Mestwin II wasn't satisfied with the partition, being in the belief that, as the oldest heir, he held the right to Gdańsk, the most prestigious city in Pomerelia, and the capital of his father's state.
 As such, he started planning on gaining control over that area.
 On 1 April 1269, he met in Choszczno, with John II, Otto IV, and Conrad, the margraves of Brandenburg, from the House of Ascania, from Stendal.
-During the meeting, he paid homage to them, giving them his lands, which then, were given back to him, making him, their vassal.
+During the meeting, he paid homage to them, giving them his lands, which then were given back to him, making him their vassal.
 The exception was the area of Białogarda, which was then incorporated into the Margraviate of Brandenburg.
-Additionally, somewhen, between 1969 and 1971, Mestwin, promised to give Gdańsk to the margraves.
+Additionally, somewhen between 1269 and 1271, Mestwin promised to give Gdańsk to the margraves.

 The agreement angered the nobility and the knighthood of Świecie, which led to their rebellion against Mestwin, in the summer of 1269.
 They captured him, and imprisoned him in Raciąż.
 Following that, they offered the throne of Świecie to Wartislaw II.
 However, soon after that, Mestwin had been rescued by the knights loyal to him.
-As such, in the autumn of 1269, he begun an attack on states of Wartislaw II, and Sambor II, duke of the Duchy of Lubiszewo.
+As such, in the autumn of 1269, he began an attack on states of Wartislaw II, and Sambor II, duke of the Duchy of Lubiszewo.
 The exact origin of his army remains unknown, however, they could have been either the mercenaries from the State of the Teutonic Order, or the reinforcements sent from the Margraviate of Brandenburg.
 Most likely at the beginning of 1270, he conquered the Duchy of Lubiszewo, with no major resistance, as Sambor II with his army were at the time in Kuyavia.
 As such, Mestwin had united the territories of his dynasty under one state, the Duchy of Pomerelia.
 Following that, his army captured Gdańsk, again, with no major resistance from city defenders.
 After the fall of the city, Wartislaw and Sambor II escaped to Elbing (now Elbląg, Poland), in the State of the Teutonic Order, and later Wartislaw found refuge in the Duchy of Inowrocław, on the royal court of duke Ziemomysł of Kuyavia.
 Wartislaw was given a fort in Wyszogród, where, he would organize the operation base for his future attack on Mestwin's territories.